Skip to content

 Object types

-All your object types live in the lefthand sidebar.
+All your object types live in the left sidebar.
 All your objects can be found within one of them, because your objects are always an instance of one of the object types.

 Basic object types